Gonzaga University HS Tournament Conway Classic

 I was a debater first and a IE-er second, so my tastes are pretty unrefined.
 I like funny speeches or interesting ones.
 Nothing else I say here will be at all enlightening or helpful.

 I did high school debate for 3 years.
 I did nearly every form of debate except LD.
 I have qualified for nationals twice and broke at the NFL tournament.
 I also was a City Councilman.
 I am by no means a lay judge, however I believe debates are won on the merits of the arguments.
 Evidence and facts matter.
-I have done and judges most forms of the debate, Ihave judged it at many tournaments and have never been a sole vote in a 3 judge panel.
+I have done and judges most forms of the debate.

 Treat your opponent with respect, you will not win any points from me by belittling them.